Skip to content

 Request for a Test certificate at https://www.eonti.com/openadr/.

-You will see the following screen, with a form.
+You will see the following screen.

 The only things you must update are:

-• Name Your name
+• Company Name Your company name

 Eonti Certificate files